Choosing and Caring for Hydrangea Trees!

 Need Small Size & More Color?
 Choose Fire Light® Hydrangea Tree

 Opulent blooms measure 12 to 16 inches long, and are held on sturdy red stems that won't droop!
-The Fire Light® Hydrangea Tree features extravagant blooms that start off pristine white and age into rich, dark pomegranate pink once the nights start cooling down.
-They'll stay showy until frost!
-This durable Hydrangea Tree is very easy to grow and is perfect for the beginner gardener!
+The Fire Light® Hydrangea Tree features extravagant blooms that start off pristine white and age into rich, dark pomegranate pink once the nights cool down.
+They’ll stay showy until frost!
+This durable Hydrangea Tree is easy to grow and perfect for beginner gardeners.

 • Growing Zones 3-9